Carbon dioxide as a resource

 Binding harmful CO2 emissions from exhaust gases before they enter the atmosphere and recycling the carbon into economically usable materials by means of biotechnical processes is what the term "biological carbon capture-and-use (Bio-CCU for short)" refers to.
 At the end of these processes, carbon is made available again as a raw material in the sense of the circular economy.
 This can not only create the basis for a circular carbon economy (also "Circular Carbon Economy" (CCE)), but also make a helpful contribution to climate protection.

-Further developing and establishing biotechnical processes and technologies for recycling CO2 are among the topics that the Baden-Württemberg Ministry of the Environment, Climate Protection and the Energy Sectoris currently pursuing as part of the State Strategy for a Sustainable Bioeconomy (Measure 20).
+Further developing and establishing biotechnical processes and technologies for recycling CO2 are among the topics that the Ministry for the Environment, Climate and Energy Sector of Baden-Württemberg currently pursuing as part of the State Strategy for a Sustainable Bioeconomy (Measure 20).
 In this context, parts of the natural carbon cycle – the conversion of CO2 into more complex carbon compounds, for example, by means of bacterial metabolic processes – are used or imitated through the application of hybrid approaches from technology and biology.

 The advantage of such bio-economic process chains is that, compared to purely chemical or physical methods, such as natural photosynthesis, they can offer higher value creation (Bio-CCE) in addition to partly higher efficiency.